 Online programs for psychologists are available for certain types of coursework.
 Generally, to complete a bachelor’s degree program, internships and approximately 1,800 clinically supervised hours are required.
 You may not be able to complete psychology postgraduate degree programs online only.

-Emerging online programs related to forensic psychology include Kaplan University’s Bachelor of Science in Criminal Justice (Forensic Psychology track); Florida Tech University’s Bachelor of Arts in Applied Psychology (Forensic Psychology track); Western International University’s Bachelor of Arts in Criminal Behavior.
+Emerging online programs related to forensic psychology include Purdue University Global’s Bachelor of Science in Criminal Justice (Forensic Psychology track); Florida Tech University’s Bachelor of Arts in Applied Psychology (Forensic Psychology track); Western International University’s Bachelor of Arts in Criminal Behavior.

 How much will my education cost?

 As an example of tuition* you might pay at a forensic psychology school, tuition at the John Jay College of Criminal Justice undergraduate program is $3,165 per semester for full-time, New York State residents.
 Out-of-state tuition is $560 per credit hour (Credits required: 40-46).

 The school’s master’s degree program is $5,065 per semester for in-state students.
 Out-of-state tuition is $780 per credit, with 42 credits needed for completion of the master of arts in forensic psychology, or $32,760.